yanyanzl/e/prepare-to-live.md

           - INFO Enabled validator       voting_pubkey: 0xa5e8702533f6d66422e042a0bf3471ab9b302ce115633fa6fdc5643f804b6b4f1c33baf95f125ec21969a3b1e0dd9e56
       4. Once this log appears (and there are no errors) the lighthouse vc application will ensure that the validator starts performing its duties and being rewarded by the protocol.
   - Step 5: Submit deposit (32ETH per validator)
+      1. After you have successfully run and synced the execution client, beacon node and validator client, you can now proceed to submit the deposit.
+Go to the mainnet Staking launchpad (or Goerli staking launchpad for testnet validator) and carefully go through the steps to becoming a validator.
+Once you are ready, you can submit the deposit by sending 32ETH per validator to the deposit contract.
+Upload the deposit_data-*.json file generated in Step 1 to the Staking launchpad.
+      2. Important note: Double check that the deposit contract for mainnet is 0x00000000219ab540356cBB839Cbe05303d7705Fa before you confirm the transaction.
+      3. Once the deposit transaction is confirmed, it will take a minimum of ~16 hours to a few days/weeks for the beacon chain to process and activate your validator, depending on the queue.
+      4. Once your validator is activated, the validator client will start to publish attestations each epoch:
+          - Dec 03 08:49:40.053 INFO Successfully published attestation      slot: 98, committee_index: 0, head_block: 0xa208…7fd5,
+      5. If you propose a block, the log will look like: Dec 03 08:49:36.225 INFO Successfully published block            slot: 98, attestations: 2, deposits: 0, service: block
+      6. Congratulations!
+Your validator is now performing its duties and you will receive rewards for securing the Ethereum network.

+### maintenance
+  - After the validator is running and performing its duties, it is important to keep the validator online to continue accumulating rewards.
+However, there could be problems with the computer, the internet or other factors that cause the validator to be offline.
+For this, it is best to subscribe to notifications, e.g., via beaconcha.in which will send notifications about missed attestations and/or proposals.
+You will be notified about the validator's offline status and will be able to react promptly.
+  - The next important thing is to stay up to date with updates to Lighthouse and the execution client.
+Updates are released from time to time, typically once or twice a month.
+For Lighthouse updates, you can subscribe to notifications on Github by clicking on Watch.
+If you only want to receive notification on new releases, select Custom, then Releases.
+You could also join Lighthouse Discord where we will make an announcement when there is a new release.
+  - You may also want to try out Siren, a UI developed by Lighthouse to monitor validator performance.